-This guide is for you, as a mentor in the Conflux mentorship program.
-We are happy to welcome you to the second round of the mentorship program, where we have gathered and matched 160 mentors and 160 mentees across different engineering and technical backgrounds.
-We are building on top of our previous experience, with an even bigger program than before.
+This guide is for you, a mentor in the Conflux mentorship program.
+We are happy to welcome you to the third round of the mentorship program, where we have gathered and matched 170+ mentors and 170+ mentees across different engineering and technical backgrounds.
+We are building on top of our previous experiences, with an even bigger program than before.
 This time, you will be a part of it.